The Nine-to-Five Scam Brainwashed into Thinking 9 to 5 Hours Are Best

 Shift work is the typical schedule for factories and other “blue-collar” jobs.
 Factories run for 24 hours a day, divided into three shifts.
 The morning is 1st shift, the afternoon is 2nd, and the evening is 3rd.

-Many companies rotate their people through these shifts, so you will spend a few months working one and then have to adjust to another.
+Many companies rotate employees through these shifts, so you will spend a few months working one and then have to adjust to another.

 Imagine working from 4 am until 1 pm one month, then switching to a 1 pm to 10 pm shift next month.
 You’d constantly be tired, and it would be difficult to plan anything outside of sleep.